freenas/freenas-docs/userguide/install.rst

    file.
 If the hash is correct, burn the CD again at a lower speed or write the file to a different USB stick.

-Wait for the menu to time out or press :kbd:`Enter` to boot into the installer.
-After the media boots, the console setup menu is displayed as shown in
+The installer will start automatically after a few seconds, or an option can be chosen by moving the highlight bar to it with the up and down arrow keys and pressing :kbd:`Enter`.
+After booting, the console setup menu is displayed as shown in
 :numref:`Figure %s <console_setup_fig>`.